LaZyLinh/team-flex-ICBC/shared/api/README.txt

 Changes:
-  - Added /features GET
+  - Added 3 admin end points
-  - Changed port mumber

 To generate redoc:
 (while in this folder)